stdlib-js/stdlib/docs/doctest.md

 Doctest annotations can be extended to command-line interface (CLI) terminal output.
 Annotations, however, differ as follows:

--   Terminal commands should include a command-line prompt.
+-   Preceding terminal commands should include a command-line prompt.
 For example,

     <!-- run-disable -->

     ```bash
     $ echo 'beep'
+    beep
     ```

     where `$` is the command-line prompt.
 Including the command-line prompt allows for straightforward identification of commands and expected output.